rust-lang/libs-team/README.md

 # Libs Team

 A home for the Rust library team.
-The library team develops the user-facing side of Rust's standard library, maintains crates in the Rust organization, and supports the wider ecosystem of library builders.
+The library team maintains and manages the Rust standard library, and makes sure crates in the Rust organization are maintained.

 ## Quick facts